abn-illia-lebid/abn-meetup/README.md

 ## An example

-Let's imagine that we are developing a webshop and see with this example how we should approach its testing.
+Let's imagine that we are developing a webshop and use this example to see how we should approach its testing.

 [Wireframe](https://wireframe.cc/PuuV02)